Ashwin-Ash-09/empManageQuarkus/readme.md

 ### Employee Endpoints

 - **POST /employee/new**: Add a new employee.
-  - Request Body: `Employee` object in JSON format.
-  - Response: Status and message indicating the result.

 - **GET /employee/hello**: A simple public endpoint that returns "Hello World".
 - **GET /employee/page-wise**: Retrieve a paginated list of employees.
-  - Query Parameter: `page-number` (integer) – The page number to fetch.

 - **GET /employee/page-count**: Get the total number of pages for employee listing.
 - **GET /employee/all**: Retrieve a list of all employees.
 - **PUT /employee/{id}/update**: Update employee details.
-  - Request Body: Updated `Employee` object in JSON format.
-  - Path Parameter: `id` – The employee's ID.

 - **GET /employee/{id}**: Retrieve an employee by their ID.
 - **DELETE /employee/{id}/delete**: Delete an employee by their ID.
 - **GET /employee/{id}/manager**: Get the manager of a specific employee by their ID.

 ### Department Endpoints

 - **GET /department**: Get all departments.
 - **POST /department**: Add a new department.
-  - Request Body: `Department` object in JSON format.

 - **PUT /department/{id}**: Update a department by ID.
-  - Path Parameter: `id` – The ID of the department to update.

 ## Example Request and Response

-### Add New Employee (POST /employee/new)

 Request: